billpugh/GAEN-Analytics/GAEN Analytics/docs/ENPA charts/Notifications arriving promptly.md

 Shows the % of notifications being shown within 0-3 and 0-6 days of exposure.
 Notifications within 0-3 days of exposure are most useful.
-Notifications arriving more than 6 days of exposure are least useful.
+Notifications arriving more than 6 days after exposure are least useful.